 - They have decided to retire

-With many public sector clients seeking to engage contractors via umbrella companies in response to the IR35 reforms, you may no longer need your limited company.
+With many clients seeking to engage contractors via umbrella companies in response to the IR35 / Off-payroll reforms, you may no longer need your limited company.

-If you are engaged in the public sector and looking to extract money from your limited company before HMRC comes calling, an MVL could prove the most swift and efficient solution.
+If you are looking to extract money from your limited company in a tax efficient manner whilst closing it down, an MVL could prove the most swift and smart solution.

 How does a Members Voluntary Liquidation work?